rhythm999/Zoom-Automation/README.md

 3-How to take screenshots ans store them in your device.

-4-How  to upload any data like images and stuff into scial media platforms
+4-How  to upload any data like images and stuff into social media platforms

 5-How to post thingson social media